 Exacto expands its portfolio of adjuvants to better serve the agricultural markets and its basics.
 The major product line extensions start with Modified Seed Oil (MSO), masking agents, and an organosilicone surfactant in 1995.
 Furthermore, a new product line with Basal oils to help aid the effectiveness of triclopyr, imazapyr, and picloram is developed between 1995 and 1997.
 Next follows the Pendex™ emulsifier product line from 1995 through 1999.
 In 1997, the first water conditioners are developed to meet the glyphosate market demands.
 In 1998, tank cleaners are added, followed by High Surfactant Oil Concentrates (HSOC) in 1999.
 All these added product lines ask for expansion in raw material storage tanks, more filling lines, and increased blending and mixing capabilities.

 As Exacto continues to grow, it needs more space.
 Exacto builds its first own plant in Richmond, Illinois.
 The 20,000 sqft. building houses production, warehouse, and offices.

 Kenny Cox becomes President of Exacto.
 In the Richmond plant, Exacto begins its blending operations with surfactants and basal oils.
-Frank Sexton (VP, Technical Services) joins Exacto.
+Frank Sexton (VP, RDI) joins Exacto.

 Exacto changes its business focus from selling branded products to retail and users to private label service for distributors.
 This strategy focus helps Exacto align with key customers, and sales explode.
 Exacto’s new mission is to be a turnkey supplier of specialty adjuvants offering marketing services and regulatory support to its customers under their own brands.
 It introduces the tagline ‘Opening the Door to a World of Technology”.